 This course aims to provide students with an in-depth understanding of the scientific basis for personalised medicine and its current place and future potential in human healthcare.

 By the end of this course, students will be able to:

-■ Differentiate conventional and stratified strategies for the treatment of human disease;
+■ Differentiate conventional and personalised strategies for the treatment of human disease;

-■ Assess the relative contribution of genomic and other biomarkers to the stratification of drug therapy;
+■ Assess the relative contribution of genomic and other biomarkers to the personalisation of drug therapy;

-■ Critically appraise the current and likely future contribution of stratified medicine to the treatment of common human diseases;
+■ Critically appraise the current and likely future contribution of personalised medicine to the treatment of common human diseases;

-■ Evaluate the challenges and opportunities afforded by stratified medicine in the context of future drug development.
+■ Evaluate the challenges and opportunities afforded by personalised medicine in the context of future drug development.

 Minimum Requirement for Award of Credits